-This roadmap identifies a number of key issues we have seen social entrepreneurs at various stages in their journey’s face time and time again.
+Now that you have an high-level overview of A.S.E.S.S., this roadmap identifies a number of key issues we have seen social entrepreneurs at various stages in their journey’s face time and time again.
 Below you will find links that will take you to the corresponding videos/ tools we have available:

 Please note that, our understanding of these challenges grows everyday as we work with more social entrepreneurs, as such the above resources are our attempt to share these learnings beyond the groups we work with one-on-one and we will do our best to keep them as up to date as possible.